swisskyrepo/PayloadsAllTheThings/XSS Injection/1 - XSS Filter Bypass.md

 </script>
 ```

-## Bypass using an alternate way to redirect
+## Bypass using an Alternate Way to Redirect

 ```javascript
 location="http://google.com"